 - --Seventy-five percent (75%) of the final grade will come from three (3) exams. - -The exams will be multiple choice short answer and essay.
 Each Exam will be worth 25% of the final grade.
 These exams will be multiple choice, short answer and\or essay.
 The material covered on the test will come from class lectures.
-Tests will be given under the direction of a proctor in class.
+Tests will be given online.
+They will be available under the "Quizzes" section in D2L one week before the due date.
+You will be allowed to take it any time throughout that week.
 You will only be allowed to take the test once.
 The test will be timed.
 Test will not be accepted if you go over the time limit. - --Twenty-five percent (25%) of the final grade will come from your participation in the online discussion boards.
 The student will be required to intelligently interact with the topics posted on the discussion boards.
 You will not get credit for just signing in.
 You will be required to post a discussion answering the questions assigned each week.
 Your postings must reflect thoughtful interaction with the discussion question or statement I assign.
 Postings will be due every Sunday at 11:59 p.m. after which the discussion will be closed.
-Each posting will receive a grade from a "0" to a "2."
-Each posting must be your original work and at least 200 words in length to get full credit.
-Each question must be answered in different paragraphs.
+Each posting will receive a grade from a "0" to a "2.5."
+Each posting must be your original work and at least 250 words in length to get full credit.
+Each question must be answered in a different paragraph.
 Additional information such as title page, information, bibliography, or Works Cited will not be counted.
 Also, long quotes will not be counted in the word count.
 The topics and questions will be posted every Monday by 9:00 a.m.
 This portion of the class will be worth a total of 25 points towards your final grade.
 Responses to other students discussions will also be read by the instructor in this grade.